Skip to main content

 Big Picture

-The Commission aims to enable access to secure, sustainable, and interoperable cloud infrastructures and services for European businesses.
+The European Commission aims to provide European businesses and public authorities with access to secure, sustainable and interoperable cloud infrastructures and services.